emk/llama-server-local-model-config/.clinerules/shell-scripting.md

 ...to enable error handling.
 Check for any error conditions that the shell doesn't handle automatically.

 Finally, all credentials should stored in a top-level `.env` file, which should be included in `.gitignore`.
 There should _also_ be an `.env.template` file which contains the same variables with empty values assigned.
 This should be committed.

+When using shell variables, be sure to quote them as needed to protect against whitespace in their values.